Everything You Need to Know about Personalization

 The Complete Guide to Personalization

-A few years ago, receiving a personalized email or message from a brand seemed completely novel and revolutionary, but today, it’s expected.
-Consumers have grown to expect relevant, contextual, and personalized experiences from brands that recognize what they want as individuals.
+A few years ago, receiving a personalized email or message from a brand seemed completely novel and revolutionary.
+But, today, it’s expected, wanted, and needed to keep up in the hyper-competitive digital world we live in.

-Thanks to modern technology (and its ability to gather enormous quantities of deeply personal information about users, their preferences, and past shopping behaviors), modern consumers expect businesses to know them and their likes and dislikes.
+Thanks to evolving technology (and its ability to gather enormous quantities of deeply personal information about users, their preferences, and past shopping behaviors), modern consumers expect businesses to know them.
+And they expect to be known for more than just their likes and dislikes.

 Customers associate personalization with positive experiences and good customer service.
-Personalization is important as it proves to customers that the business cares about them and their needs, not just the revenue they bring.
+Personalization is important as it proves to customers that the business cares about their needs, not just the revenue they bring.

-It also allows businesses to carefully tailor user experiences to meet the needs of their customers at the right time and in the right way.
-This is beneficial for the customer, but it also increases revenue, conversion rates, and average order value.
+Carefully and ethically gathering user data also allows businesses to carefully tailor user experiences to meet the needs of their customers at the right time and in the right way.
+Not only does this create a better experience for your shopper, but it also increases revenue, conversion rates, and average order value for your e-commerce.

-First, let’s get back to basics about personalization: What it is, the benefits it offers, the privacy concerns that surround it, and the website personalization best practices that will help you drive a successful strategy and take your online presence to the next level.
+Let’s break down all that you need to know about personalization in the e-commerce world: What is personalization, what are the benefits of it, the privacy concerns and best practices for your website that will help you take your online presence to the next level.

 What is personalization?

-Personalization is the process of creating a unique experience for each visitor that visits your website or app to offer relevant customer experiences according to their individual needs and desires.
+Personalization is the process of creating a unique experience for each visitor that spends time on your website or app.

 The goal of personalization should be to drive repeat business, build brand loyalty, increase engagement, and ultimately improve the user experience.
 Companies should learn what truly matters to the customer in order to create a more meaningful and engaging experience.
 A few examples include:

-Why is it important for companies to personalize user experiences?
+Why is it important for e-commerce brands to personalize user experiences?